A life for space: Sigmund Jähn, Germany's first cosmonaut, dies aged 82 | DW | 22.09.2019

 Sigmund Jähn, the first German in space, has died.
 The East German cosmonaut passed away on Saturday aged 82, the German Aerospace Center (DLR) announced on Sunday evening.

-"With Sigmund Jähn, the DLR has lost a world-renowned cosmonaut, scientist and engineer," Pascale Ehrenfreund, CEO of the DLR said.
+"With Sigmund Jähn, the DLR has lost a world-renowned cosmonaut, scientist and engineer," Pascale Ehrenfreund, chair of the DLR executive board said.

 Space race